surlykke/WindowArranger/README.md

   - `criteria` is a single quoted string, ie. a sequence of characters enclosed in single quotes (`'`).
 There is no escape mechanism, so a criteria cannot contain single quotes (but double quotes).
   - Whitespace (outside of strings) is ignored

-* posx, posy: Sets the position of the monitor.
+* posx, posy: Optional.
+Sets the position of the monitor.
 Both or none of posx, posy must be given
-* scale: Sets the scale of the monitor
+* scale: Optional.
+Sets the scale of the monitor

 ### postcommands